 Data integration and analysis: Aim 2 integrates the four sets of data generated in Aim 1- (i) time-series transcriptome, (2) steady state transcriptome, and data from TF perturbations (iii) transcriptome, and (iv) ChIP-Seq into a single pipeline for machine learning (Aim 2).
 The “learned” network connections are based on a consensus amongst the datasets.
 We will test the various approaches for their ability to correctly predict network states using out of sample data, as exemplified for the preliminary study shown in Table X.

 Expected results, limitations and alternate approaches (Aim 2): The overall goal of Aim 2 will be to develop a machine learning pipeline to integrate all genomic data (from wt and TF perturbation studies) to generate a predictive network model.
 We provide a working example which demonstrates that combining these data sets improves the accuracy of our predictions.
-Our accuracy of predictions is performed using out of sample data, and we will test a number of machine learning methods to identify which combination is best.
+Our accuracy of predictions is performed using out-of-sample data, and we will test a number of machine learning methods to identify which combination is best.
 Dennis- can you anticipate any problem issues or alternative approaches?
+The main possible problems have to do with the fact that the number of possible edges is much larger than the number of experimental data points we have.
+We nevertheless believe that the approach will work because we have already seen promising results using less data and a single algorithm.

 Aim 3.
 The Systems Biology Cycle: The feedback from analysis to subsequent experiment.
 Testing new candidate TF hubs and TF cooperation predicted from refined network models.